Skip to the main content.

 New call-to-action

-Now let’s add conflicts into the mix.
+Now I’ll add conflicts into the mix.
 Can you vote as a director on your own legal advice?
-I would encourage you not to; but wouldn’t abstaining from voting as a director be a disservice to the nonprofit, particularly if this were to occur on a regular basis?
+I would encourage you not to; but wouldn’t having to abstain from voting as a director be a disservice to the nonprofit, particularly if this were to occur on a regular basis?
 What if the board decides to sue another client of your firm?
 What if you make charitable donations to the nonprofit and shortly thereafter you are hired by the board?
 While having some type of conflict of interest policy in place with the board can help, and I would strongly encourage you to see this is done, it will be an imperfect solution.

 Since 1998, Mark Bassingthwaighte, Esq. has been a Risk Manager with ALPS, an attorney’s professional liability insurance carrier.
 In his tenure with the company, Mr. Bassingthwaighte has conducted over 1200 law firm risk management assessment visits, presented over 600 continuing legal education seminars throughout the United States, and written extensively on risk management, ethics, and technology.
 Mr. Bassingthwaighte is a member of the State Bar of Montana as well as the American Bar Association where he currently sits on the ABA Center for Professional Responsibility’s Conference Planning Committee.
 He received his J.D. from Drake University Law School.